Discover Swiss Financial Secrets That Maximize Your Money!

 Alternatives

-In both banking and investment services, there are many alternatives available.
-So, we should compare these services a little.
+There are many alternatives available in both banking and investment services.
+So, we should compare these services a bit.

 One of the selling points of Yuh is to be a multi-currency account that you should be able to use in many countries.
 If you want to pay abroad for free, we can compare it with Neon (my review).